An Overview of Limonene: The Most Useful Terpene

 Limonene is mostly found in common sativa strains, but it can be present in abundance in some cannabis indica strains as well.

-Cannabis strains high in limonene are Lemon Kush and Skunk, while hemp flowers high in limonene are Sour Space Candy Flower and Elektra CBD Hemp Flower.
+Cannabis strains high in limonene are Lemon Kush and Skunk, while hemp flowers high in limonene are Hawaiian Haze and Purple Punch.

 D-limonene is considered a safe compound by the Food and Drug Administration (FDA), only if used in food amounts.
 Dosage is key in avoiding limonene side-effects, but limonene appears to be safe if used orally for up to a year.
 Possible side effects of limonene include: